 Aid Package Terms and Conditions

-To be considered for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA) each year.
-All students are encouraged to apply by the December 15 preferred filing deadline in order to receive an earlier aid package.
+Students must complete the Free Application for Federal Student Aid (FAFSA) each year to be considered for financial aid.
 March 1 is the priority filing date for all students.
-Students who meet the preferred deadline will receive earlier aid packages.
-Students must apply by the priority deadline to be considered for need-based grant programs for which funding allocations are limited (such as state grant programs).
-Need-based grant offers are contingent on the availability of funding and are awarded on a first-come, first-served basis until funding has been exhausted.
+Students must apply by the priority deadline to be considered for need-based grant programs for limited funding allocations (such as state grant programs).
+Need-based grant offers are contingent on funding availability and are awarded on a first-come, first-served basis until funding has been exhausted.

 Your financial aid package is based on full-time enrollment.
 If your final enrollment status is not full-time at the close of the add/drop period for each semester, your financial aid may be revised.
 Your package is based on the information reported in your FAFSA and your residency status as determined by the Office of Admission.
 If you make corrections to the data in your FAFSA, change your housing plans or your residency status changes, then your financial aid package may also be revised.